 In fact, one British study reported that people who took trips to the coast experienced more feelings of calmness and relaxation than those who visited urban parks or the countryside.

-Fortunately, you’ll find a wide variety of beaches to choose from in Basque Country with its 176 km long coast line!
+Fortunately, you’ll find a wide variety of beaches to choose from in Basque Country, Spain, with its 176 km long coastline!
+The nearby coastline in Asturias is also spectacular, especially for cycling or walking.

 Walk the El Camino de Santiago